-Keeping your medications organized
+Keeping your medicines organized

 If you take a lot of different medicines, you may find it hard to keep them straight.
 You may forget to take your medicine, take the wrong dose, or take them at the wrong time.